-- 9. When the export is ready, select the link
+- When the export is ready, click the link

 Terra will automatically generate a participant data table for the selected data.
 If you (re)import the example matrices for this tutorial's example, Terra will overwrite the existing data table.
 If you import additional data files, Terra will add them to the existing participant data table.

 Look at the different columns of the participant data table.
-The first column contains a participant ID, which is a unique UUID for the analysis bundle.
+The first column contains a participant ID, which is a unique identifier (UUID) for the analysis bundle.
 This table has multiple UUIDs for different metadata, but if you scroll right, you'll also see plenty of human-readable metadata as well.

-Each row of the table represents one analysis bundle.
-The first row contains information and files for the whole project (combined data for all 5 donors); the subsequent rows contain information/files for each of the 5 individual donors (one donor per row).
+Each row of the table represents these different project analysis files.
+The first row contains the metadata and file links for the combined project analysis (all 5 donors); the subsequent rows contain information/files for each individual donor (one donor per row).